CodeFramework-Tech/IR-repo/README.md

 ## Troubleshooting

-1. **Issue: Python version not found**
-   - Make sure you are using Python 3.x.
+1. - Make sure you are using Python 3.x.
 Check the version by running `python --version`.

-2. **Issue: Dependencies not installing**
-   - Ensure that you have activated the virtual environment before running `pip install -r requirements.txt`.
+2. - Ensure that you have activated the virtual environment before running `pip install -r requirements.txt`.

-3. **Issue: Errors while running hybrid search**
-   - Check if the index was built correctly.
+3. - Check if the index was built correctly.
 Rebuild the index using `python -m src.build_indexes`.

 ## Example Usage